 Purple People Bridge during 2017 “Boom on the Bridge” celebration.
 Photo courtesy of Keegan Kruse.

 To express their appreciation for their efforts to promote economic development in Northern Kentucky’s river cities, Southbank Partners and the Newport Southbank Bridge Co. held a “Boom on the Bridge’ celebration for Northern Kentucky’s business and political leaders on Sunday night, Sept.
-3. The party, which was held on the north ramp and first section of the Purple People Bridge, brought more than 500 people to the bridge to celebrate the end of summer and watch the annual Western Southern/WEBN Fireworks on the Ohio River.
+3. The party, which was held on the south ramp and first section of the Purple People Bridge, brought more than 500 people to the bridge to celebrate the end of summer and watch the annual Western Southern/WEBN Fireworks on the Ohio River.

 Expressing appreciation for their efforts to promote economic development in Northern Kentucky’s river cities, Southbank Partners and the Newport Southbank Bridge Co. held a party for Northern Kentucky business and political leaders on the Purple People Bridge Sunday night, Sept.
 3, during the annual Cincinnati Labor Day weekend fireworks show. […]